paulbiessmann/webApplause/README.md

     node bridge.js

-if you get error messages, maybe you have to install these packages first:

-    npm install socket.io
-    npm install node-osc

 If bridge.js is running, open your OSC receiver like the given Max-Patch.
 The OSC-port to receive in Max is default on 3334.
 You can change it in the performer.html